Louis Riel: Return of Riel

 The head of the delegation to Riel was Gabriel Dumont, a respected buffalo hunter and leader of the Saint-Laurent Métis who had known Riel in Manitoba.
 James Isbister was the lone Anglo-Métis delegate.
 Riel was easily swayed to support their cause.
 Riel also intended to use the new position of influence to pursue his own land claims in Manitoba.

 Upon his arrival Métis and Anglophone settlers alike formed an initially favourable impression of Riel following a series of speeches in which he advocated moderation and a reasoned approach.
 During June 1884, the Plains Cree leaders Big Bear and Poundmaker were independently formulating their complaints, and subsequently held meetings with Riel.
-However, the Native grievances were quite different from those of the settlers, and nothing was then resolved.
+However, the Native grievances were quite different from those of the settlers, and nothing was resolved.

 Honoré Jackson and representatives of other communities set about drafting a petition to be sent to Ottawa.
 In the interim, Riel's support began to waver.
-As Riel's religious pronouncements became increasingly heretical the clergy distanced themselves, and father Alexis André cautioned Riel against mixing religion and politics.
-Also, in response to bribes by territorial lieutenant-governor and Indian commissioner Edgar Dewdney, local English-language newspapers adopted an editorial stance critical of Riel.
+As Riel's religious pronouncements became increasingly heretical, the clergy distanced themselves, and father Alexis André cautioned Riel against mixing religion and politics.
+In response to bribes by territorial lieutenant-governor and Indian commissioner Edgar Dewdney, local English-language newspapers adopted an editorial stance critical of Riel.

-Nevertheless, the work continued, and on 16 December Riel forwarded the committee's petition to the government, along with the suggestion that delegates be sent to Ottawa to engage in direct negotiation.
+Nevertheless, Riel's campaign for better treatment continued, and on 16 December Riel forwarded the committee's petition to the government, along with the suggestion that delegates be sent to Ottawa to engage in direct negotiation.
 Receipt of the petition was acknowledged by Joseph-Adolphe Chapleau, Macdonald's Secretary of State, although Macdonald himself would later deny having ever seen it.
 By then many original followers had left; only 250 remained at Batoche when it fell in May 1885.

-While Riel awaited news from Ottawa he considered returning to Montana, but had by February resolved to stay.
+While Riel awaited response from Ottawa he considered returning to Montana, but had by February resolved to stay.
 Without a productive course of action, Riel began to engage in obsessive prayer, and was experiencing a significant relapse of his mental agitations.
-This led to a deterioration in his relationship with the Catholic clergy, as he publicly espoused an increasingly heretical doctrine.
+He publicly espoused an increasingly heretical doctrine, causing a deterioration in his relationship with the Catholic clergy.

-On 11 February 1885, a response to the petition was received.
+On 11 February 1885, the Métis received a response to their petition.
 The government proposed to take a census of the North-West Territories, and to form a commission to investigate grievances.
 This angered a faction of the Métis who saw it as a mere delaying tactic; they favoured taking up arms at once.
 Riel became the leader of this faction, but he lost the support of almost all Anglophones and Anglo-Métis, and the Catholic Church.
 He also lost the support of the Métis faction supporting local leader Charles Nolin.
 But Riel, undoubtedly influenced by his messianic delusions, became increasingly supportive of this course of action.
 Disenchanted with the status quo, and swayed by Riel's charisma and eloquent rhetoric, hundreds of Métis remained loyal to Riel, despite his proclamations that Bishop Ignace Bourget should be accepted as pope, and that "Rome has fallen".